pelican/pelican/src/utility/readme.txt

 Utility
 =======
-Utility classes used thoughout pelican.
+Utility classes used throughout pelican.
 For example:
 - Configuration.
 - Logging.
-- Trasnport mechanisms for the data client & server.
+- Transport mechanisms for the data client & server.